boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

 #.
 Modify .GitHub/workflows/ci_cd.yml file, from line 16 to 20, with the specific toolkit name.

 #.
-Comment in .GitHub/workflows/ci_cd.yml file, from line 61 to 96, we will need these lines to run the unit tests with GitHub actions.
+Comment in .GitHub/workflows/ci_cd.yml file, from line 61 to 96, you need these lines to run the unit tests with GitHub actions.

 #.
-Delete tests word in .GitHub/workflows/ci_cd.yml file, line 137, we will need this again once the remote tests are working.
+Delete tests word in .GitHub/workflows/ci_cd.yml file, line 137, you need this again once the remote tests are working.

 #.
 Modify .GitHub/workflows/ci_cd.yml file, line 89, with the specific toolkit name.